Logicify/famous-demo-bookstore/README.md

 This project is a kind of my attempt to write simple typical mobile application in javascript using new Famo.Us framework.
 Feel you free to use it as a demo application while learing/investigating famo.us.

-Will be very appreciated to get feedback, bugreports or suggestions how to improve the code.
+Will be very appreciated to get feedback, bug reports or suggestions how to improve the code.

+Here is a my blog where I plan to describe development process: [http://logicify.com/blog/famous-first-look/](http://logicify.com/blog/famous-first-look/)

 # Demo